CatalaLang/catala-book/src/2-2-conditionals-exceptions.md

 of the program, by providing a priority between conditional definitions of a variable that Catala can use at execution time when hesitating between multiple definitions that apply at the same time.
-So far, we have seen a very simple situation with one base definition (in Article 2) and a single exception (in Article 3).
+So far, we have seen a very simple situation with one base definition (in article 2) and a single exception (in article 3).
 But the `exception` mechanism can be much broader and help set different priority lines among dozens of different conditional definitions for a same variable.
 Let us explore this mechanism on a more complex example.